 Should You Turn on Motherboard Without a CPU?

 You CAN turn on the motherboard without a CPU.
 It shouldn’t cause any issues.
-In fact, this action can sometimes be important particularly if you want to test whether your motherboard is working or not.
+This action can sometimes be necessary, particularly if you want to test whether your motherboard works.

 What Happens When You Boot without a CPU?

-Well, nothing much really.
-Other than the error codes and beeping sounds, the only thing you will observe is whether your motherboard is dead or alive.
+Well, nothing much.
+Besides the error codes and beeping sounds, you will only observe whether your motherboard is dead or alive.

 You may also notice the case cooling fans start.
 But other than that, there is nothing more that you can expect to happen without a CPU on a motherboard.